alex-klyuev/bitcoin-transactions-and-wallets/README.md

 This chain will be modeled as a Doubly Linked List in this implementation, while also using hashing to create unique and irreversible transaction chains.

+## Interface

+I will design a barebones React app to play with the app.
+A new chain with empty wallets and transactions will be created on startup (unless I add data persistence).
+User will be able to create new wallets, send money from address to address, and see the transaction chain.

 ## Libraries
 Nodejs crypto module